Skip to main content

 6. Get an EIN & a Bank Account

-Employer Identification Numbers (EIN) are assigned by the IRS and used like a social security number for the business.
-Without one, you have to put your own SSN on things like vendor documents and loan applications.
+Employer Identification Numbers (EIN) are assigned by the IRS and work like a Social Security Number for the business.
+Without one, you’ll have to put your own SSN on things like vendor documents and loan applications.

 To get an EIN, just file Form SS-4 with the IRS.
 Alternatively, give us a shout and we’ll get your EIN for you.